 When some people think of loft living, images of Frasier’s sophisticated Seattle digs usually come to mind.
 But lofts can have many different styles and owners.
 Read on to learn more about who’s choosing to live in the many lofts across America and why lofts have become such a popular housing choice.

-Lofts used to be considered multi-function residences with both living and work spaces within them.
-They’ve now evolved to become simply fashionable residences.
+Lofts used to be considered multi-function residences with both living and workspaces within them.
+They’ve now evolved to become fashionable residences.

 Not everyone agrees on what exactly a loft is.
-Purists argue that that lofts only refer to factories or plants that have been converted into residences.
-Required accents in these lofts include huge windows, beams or columns supporting 16-foot ceilings, and a maple or concrete floor.
+Purists argue that that lofts only refer to factories or warehouses that have been converted into residences.
+Required accents in these lofts include huge windows, beams or columns, brick walls and concrete floors.

 Newer developers believe that lofts refer to any apartments that fit the principles of loft design: open layouts, large windows, and unique finishes in an urban location.

-These discrepancies have led to new terminology, such as new loft, fake loft, soft loft, loft-inspired, mezzanine suites, “true” lofts, and loft-influenced.
+These discrepancies have led to new terminologies, such as new loft, fake loft, soft loft, loft-inspired, mezzanine suites, “true” lofts, and loft-influenced.

-Lofts are generally decorated in a minimalist style with high ceilings and soaring views of the city skyline.
+Lofts are generally decorated in a minimalist to emphasize openness.

 Others take this a step further to include: an adherence to the original look of the building to maintain its industrial style of exposed heavy timber beams, ducts, plumbing, concrete flooring, corrugated steel or masonry walls; an open floor plan defined by partitioned areas; and in some instances, the preservation of an old freight elevator.